 - CBC, Flow cytometry, calcium in blood serum, LDH, serum β2 microglobulin (B-cell lymphoma) testing biopsy of the affected node or the organ tissue, CT.

-- CBC, Potassium, and folate in the blood serum, serum β2 microglobulin (B-cell lymphoma) testing CT, kidney tests, X-ray.
+- CBC, Potassium and folate in the blood serum, serum β2 microglobulin (B-cell lymphoma) testing CT, kidney tests and X-ray.

 - CBC, Calcium in the blood serum, CT (bone scan), ECG, urine examination, serum β2 microglobulin (B-cell lymphoma) testing.